-Use the effective_length base attribute (see page 105) in the template file to describe a C numeric parameter and instruct CodeBridge to pass the actual number of characters stored in the conversion buffer, not including the null character that terminates the string (after the input conversion process is complete), to the C function as the parameter value.
+Use the effective_length base attribute in the template file to describe a C numeric parameter and instruct CodeBridge to pass the actual number of characters stored in the conversion buffer, not including the null character that terminates the string (after the input conversion process is complete), to the C function as the parameter value.
+For more information, see String Length Base Attributes (on page 99).